-by Laura Clark, Dietitian
+Guest blog by Laura Clark, Registered Dietitian

-And as for drinking… once in school, the timetable dictates almost every moment of their day – add to this scenario that children aren’t as quick to pick up on thirst signals as adults and may not find water very appealing, it’s no wonder they can reach bedtime without much fluid being drunk at all.
+Once in school, the timetable dictates almost every moment of their day – add to this scenario that children aren’t as quick to pick up on thirst signals as adults and may not find water very appealing, it’s no wonder they can reach bedtime without much fluid being drunk at all.

 It’s ironic really that it becomes challenging to drink enough when around 60-70% of our body is made of water.
 Relative to body weight, children have higher requirements than adults and these will alter considerably the older they get, the more active they are or when weather is warmer.

 Percentages don’t mean anything of course, but the day to day reality of even mild dehydration is that the brain has to work harder to achieve the same ‘output’ – this can cause tiredness, headaches, lack of concentration and influence a child’s ability to perform.
 You may also notice their skin becomes drier.